 Under the leadership of the President, dedicated faculty and staff encourage students to cultivate intellectual inquiry and spiritual maturity.
 A climate of trust, mutual respect, and compassionate service to others bolsters Carson-Newman’s commitment to academic integrity and the responsibility inherent in educating future servant-leaders.

-The next president of Carson-Newman University will be a visionary leader and excellent communicator who will guide the institution in its quest to be the private University of choice for students in the Southeast.
+The next president of Carson-Newman University will be a visionary leader and excellent communicator who will guide the institution in its quest to be the private, Christian University of choice for students in the Southeast.
 The President will lead under a comprehensive institutional vision, and will possess the skill to communicate that vision effectively to a broad range of constituents.

 The President should possess the ingenuity to build on Carson-Newman’s most recent successes while forging new paths that intersect with the evolving landscape of higher education.
 To that end, candidates for the position should have significant strategic planning experience and inclusive leadership capabilities.
 Carson-Newman’s next leader will be a person of inspiration, imagination, and passion who displays exceptional interpersonal skills that complement a dynamic leadership style that enhances the academic and spiritual profile of the institution.